 Stakeholders identified the top priorities for 2017 as keeping the lights on and building smart networks (becoming a distribution system operator or "DSO").
-During 2016/17 we held 14 events, attended by over 400 stakeholders, on future networks and becoming a DSO.
+During 2016/17 we held 14 events, attended by over 400 stakeholders across WPD, on future networks and becoming a DSO.
 We also hosted a series of Webinars to explore findings in more detail.

-Since 2010 WPD has held a number of stakeholder workshops and more than 4,750 people have been engaged to help us build and review our Business Plan - the vast majority face-to-face.
-After WPD's RIIO-ED1 Business Plan was agreed, WPD maintained its relationship with stakeholders and shifted the focus on to delivery and also identifying long-term strategic priorities.
+Since 2010 WPD has held a number of stakeholder workshops and more than 4,750 people have been engaged to help us build our Business Plan - the vast majority face-to-face.
+After WPD's RIIO Business Plan was agreed, WPD maintained its relationship with stakeholders and shifted the focus on to delivery and also identifying long-term strategic priorities that may change the way networks operate in the future.